Interpretable Representations in Explainable AI: From Theory to Practice: Introduction

-However, the important task of choosing an appropriate interpretable representation is often overlooked in the literature.
-It is common to assume that an IR is given or to reuse one that was introduced in prior work without much afterthought or deliberation on its suitability, (often implicit) assumptions, properties and caveats~\cite{laugel2018defining,zhang2019should,lakkaraju2020fool}.
-These approaches result in a uniform landscape of IRs, where the dominating objective is to understand \emph{how important} a particular interpretable component is for a black-box prediction.
-Nonetheless, this type of explainability-driven sensitivity analysis comes with many unaddressed issues.
-For example, to discern how a particular interpretable component influences a black-box prediction, it needs to be ``removed'' and the resulting change in the model's prediction quantified.
-Most black-box models, however, cannot predict incomplete instances, especially for tabular and image data, in which case this procedure becomes ill-defined and replaced with a proxy -- such as segment occlusion for images -- leading to biased and untrustworthy explanations.
+The important tasks of choosing an appropriate interpretable representation and configuring it are not often considered in the literature.
+It is common to assume that an IR is given or to reuse one that was proposed in prior work without much afterthought or deliberation about its suitability, (implicit) assumptions, properties and caveats~\cite{laugel2018defining,zhang2019should,lakkaraju2020fool}.
+As a result the interpretable representations introduced along the first explainers utilising them are still dominating the explainability landscape and are widely used despite possibly being a subpar choice.
+Specifically, the most popular use case of IRs -- in which they are deployed to measure the positive or negative \emph{influence} of each interpretable component (more precisely, information that it encodes) on a black-box prediction of a selected instance -- comes with many unaddressed issues.
+For example, to carry out this \emph{sensitivity analysis}, a random subset of IR elements needs to be ``removed'' a number of times and the resulting change in the model's prediction quantified, e.g., by the coefficients of a (surrogate) linear model.
+Most black-box models, however, cannot predict incomplete instances, especially for tabular and image data, in which case this procedure becomes ill-defined and replaced with a proxy operation -- such as segment occlusion for images -- potentially leading to biased and untrustworthy explanations.